US, Aussies, Belgium and France all reach Paris Games semifinals in women’s basketball

-The Opals had to win their group-play finale to reach the elimination round, and they got a bit of revenge beating the country that stunned them in the quarterfinals of the 2016 Rio Games.
+The Opals had to win their group-play finale to reach the elimination round, and they got a bit of revenge by beating the country that stunned them in the quarterfinals at the 2016 Rio de Janeiro Olympics.

-Australia came into these Games ranked third in the world, and the Opals are looking for their first Olympic medal since taking bronze at the 2012 London Games.
+Australia came into the Paris Games ranked third in the world, and the Opals are looking for their first Olympic medal since taking bronze at the 2012 London Games.

-Their semifinal opponent Friday will be either the U.S. or Nigeria, who play later Wednesday.
-The Americans are the reigning Olympic champs looking for an unprecedented eighth gold.
-Nigeria opened these games by beating the Opals for the country’s first Olympic win since 2004 in Athens.
+Their semifinal opponent Friday will be the U.S., an 88-74 winner over Nigeria.
+The Americans are the reigning Olympic champions and looking for an unprecedented eighth consecutive gold.
+Nigeria opened these games beating the Opals for the country’s first Olympic win since 2004 in Athens.

-Serbia is going home at the earliest point of the country’s third straight Olympic appearances in a stunning loss that left the players sobbing or trying to hold back tears in the final minutes.
-The Serbs won bronze in their Olympic debut at the Rio Games and finished fourth three years ago at the Tokyo Games.
+Serbia is going home at the earliest point of the country’s third straight Olympic appearance following a stunning loss that left the players sobbing or trying to hold back tears in the final minutes.
+The Serbs won bronze in their Olympic debut at the Rio Games and finished fourth three years ago in Tokyo.

 The Opals led 48-32 at halftime.
 In Tuesday’s men’s quarterfinals, Australia blew a 24-point lead and lost in overtime to Serbia.
 The women never came close to that Wednesday.